syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 ## Select entire elements in diagram programmatically

-The server-side method [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_SelectAll) used to select all the elements such as nodes/connectors in the diagram.
+The server-side method [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_SelectAll) is used to select all the elements such as nodes/connectors in the diagram.
 Refer to the following link which shows how to use [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_SelectAll) method on the diagram.

 ## Drag

 * An object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move every selected element.
-* When you drag the elements in the diagram, the [OnPositionChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnPositionChange) event gets triggered and to do customization in this event.
+* When you drag the elements in the diagram, the [OnPositionChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnPositionChange) event gets triggered to do customization in this event.

 ![Drag](images/drag.gif)